-If you live with a teenager who lives with depression, Mother’s Day might suck.
+If you live with a teenager who lives with depression, you probably already know that Mother’s Day might suck.

 Or, it might be great.
 Your heart, broken and deprived, might get the lift it needs to get on with it for another day, another week, another month.
 It’s hard to say which way the cookie will crumble on Mother’s Day.

 On my first sucky Mother’s Day, I was sad.

 Deep in my bones sad.
 I had failed my daughter in countless ways and she was now paying the price for all my inadequacies.
 Not surprisingly, she hated me.
 She told me so regularly, in case I forgot.
 I had committed sins so unforgiveable, she would always hate me.
 She couldn’t wait to be free of me.